 The Shikoku is more eager to please its owner than some of the other Nihon Ken, but is still an independent thinker and often will not listen or ignore commands.
 Shikoku can be territorial and make reasonable watch dogs, but are not by nature guard dogs or protection dogs.
 The Shikoku Ken is one of the rarest of the Nihon Ken.
 Only a small number are known to exist outside of Japan.
 Some estimates put this number around 100 (as of 2010).
 Even in Japan the breed is very rare with yearly registrations of 200-300.
 The number of Shikoku in Japan is estimated to be between 4000-6000.
 The main breed registry is run by the Nihon Ken Hozonkai (Nippo).

 There is still limited data available regarding genetic health issues in the breed.
-Some conditions that have been seen in the Shikoku are panosteitis, other joint related issues, hip dysplasia, split or abnormal heats, allergies, entropion, luxating patella, male infertility, pyometra, hypodontia (uncommon), and cryptorchidism (uncommon).
-There have also been a few individuals with a severe neural disorder (Lipid Storage Disorder) that is chronic and terminal (generally fatal at between 3-5 years).
+Some conditions that have been seen in the Shikoku are panosteitis, other joint related issues, hip dysplasia, split or abnormal heats, allergies, entropion, luxating patella, male infertility, pyometra, hypodontia (uncommon), epilepsy, and cryptorchidism (uncommon).
+There have also been several individuals with a severe neural disorder (Lipid Storage Disorder) that is chronic and terminal (generally fatal at between 3-5 years).
 There has now been one Shikoku diagnosed with cleft palate.